Massachusetts Payroll Tax Registration

 1. Set Up a Paid Family and Medical Leave Account

 New employers in Massachusetts typically get their Paid Family and Medical Leave account while registering for Withholding Tax.
-To set up a new Paid Family Medical Leave account, log into your MassTaxConnect account and select "More.." and then "Add a new account" under the "Access" section.
+To set up a new Paid Family Medical Leave account, log in to your MassTaxConnect account and select "More.." and then "Add a new account" under the "Access" section.

 2. Setup Employer-Employee Contribution Split with Your Payroll Provider